heidelberg-hepml/pelican/README.md

 The official implementation is available on https://github.com/abogatskiy/PELICAN.

 This implementation aims to improve efficiency and ease of use.
-For toptagging, we find 8x reduced memory usage for batch size 100, and 2x training speedup for batch size 1 compared to the original implementation.
+For toptagging with batch size 100, we find 8x reduced memory usage and a 3x training speedup compared to the original implementation.
 PELICAN can be used as the Frames-Net in [Lorentz Local Canonicalization (LLoCa)](https://github.com/heidelberg-hepml/lloca).

 You can read more about this implementation in the [Efficient PELICAN documentation](https://heidelberg-hepml.github.io/pelican/).